 Back-end search terms are there to help you increase your chances to rank better.
 This is why you should seize it and enter as many keywords as possible.
 Just make sure to keep them relevant.
 This is why keyword research matters.
-Here, you can use all the keywords that you didn't use in your listings.
+Here, you can use all the keywords that you didn’t use in your listings.
 There is a limit here though.
 Only the first 249 characters (including spaces) will be indexed by A9.
-Make them count.

-Google Keywords to Deepen Your Keyword Game
+Google Keywords to Deepen Your Keyword Research

 Google offers an excellent tool to help you deepen your keyword game and identify trends in your target market.
 In order to do keyword research on Google, you will have to use the Google Keyword Planner.
 This tool will help you get an insight into keyword click and performance forecasts for the upcoming period, trends for all chosen keywords, and Amazon search volume data.
 Actually, DataHawk’s Keyword Generator leverages some of the suggestions offered by Google.